ShreyaChauhan1/Dev-Connect/README.md

 # Real-time Dev Connect

-Welcome to the **Real-time Code Editor**!
+Welcome to the **Real-time Dev Connect**!
 This collaborative web application enables multiple users to write and edit code simultaneously.
 Whether you're working on a team project or just coding with friends, this tool enhances productivity and fosters real-time collaboration.

 ## 🚀 Features